Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 Here we move towards more subtle stressors, which are the real reason why HRV can be useful, as for sickness (or excessive alcohol intake, everyone’s favorite sad examples), heart rate would be enough.

 Let’s look at travel and training intensity.
-In the top plot we can see morning HRV taken while sitting up.
+In the top plot, we can see the morning HRV taken while sitting up.
 As discussed a few times, this is a protocol that makes it easier to capture your stress response.

 In night data, none of this is visible: there are zero suppressions.
 Sleep is a highly parasympathetic state that is less useful for capturing your stress response, especially in endurance athletes who tend to have quite low resting heart rates.
 Data collected in the morning, while sitting, challenges the body in a way that makes it possible to capture more relevant responses.